webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ### variable declaration

-In JavaScript you can declare variables and functions like this
+In JavaScript you can declare variables and functions like this.

 ```js
 var a = 1;